Back

 Quick profile change in the Netflix app

-7. Check your design on TVs of different years, price ranges, and screen sizes
+7. Check your design on smart TVs of different years, price ranges, and screen sizes

-In their guidelines, the major producers prefer to show the most recent models.
+In their guidelines, the major producers prefer to show the most recent models with big screen sizes.
 But people don’t buy a new TV every two or three years like they do with smartphones.
 Some devices your users may have can be considered outdated.

 We noticed a UI peculiarity typical for old TVs.
 The colored stroke looked good on big objects like movie previews, but the graphic quality got much worse for small buttons and tags.
 It’s better to change their colors in the focus state entirely.